jonnyzzz/kotlin-native-mpp-template/README.md

 Kotlin Native MPP Template
 ==========================

-The small project to setup a simple Kotlin/Native project in Gradle Kotlin DSL via using the Kotlin MPP Gradle plugin
+This repository contains several template projects to simplify the setup of Kotlin/Native projects.
+Every branch includes a different example.

+All projects use Gradle with Kotlin DSL and the Kotlin Multiplatform plugin.
+You may open the project either in IntelliJ IDEA or in CLion

+Are we missing more templates?
+Please contribute!

 License